svrooij/smartmeter2mqtt/README.md

 This application can listen to your (Dutch) Smartmeter with a P1 connector, and send the data to several outputs.
 I plan to support the following methods:

-- [x] JSON Endpoint
+- [x] JSON TCP socket
-- [x] Raw Endpoint
+- [x] Raw TCP socket
-- [x] Website with ajax for client side refresh
+- [x] Website with websockets (and ajax fallback) for client side refresh
-- [ ] Website with websocket for server side refresh
+- [x] Http json endpoint to get the latest reading
 - [ ] MQTT

 Supporting other services like some website where you can monitor historic data is also possible.
 Just check-out the [output folder](./lib/output) and how they are linked in the [index.js](./index.js)